cover-me/cover-me/README.md

 **tcp-visa-server**: A virtual instrument server receiving messages from VISA Write and responses to VISA Read.
 It is used as a wrapper to integrate things without VISA support, i.e. instruments with DLL drivers or readings from a program, to measurement programs such as InstrDAQ or even qtlab.
 Check **Leiden/1.0_190721_LV17** for reading Leiden fridge's temperatures.
 There is also a version for the PPMS field and temperature, but I don't have time to find and upload it yet.

 **repository/klayout/** Useful scripts for Klayout and EBL pattern design.
+Designing layouts for quantum devices is time-consuming, isn't it?
+There are techniques such as auto-routing but I am too busy to learn and use it...
+Luckily, some big companies are in the game and (or will) bring us tools such as [Qcodes](https://github.com/QCoDeS/Qcodes) or [Qiskit Metal](https://qiskit.org/metal/).

 ## Repos for fun :beer: